spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/03-azure/02-create-azure-cluster.md

 2. You must register your Azure cloud account in Palette as described in the "Creating an Azure Cloud account" section below.

-3. You should have an Infrastructure cluster profile created in Palette for Azure cloud.
+3. A [cluster profile created](/cluster-profiles/task-define-profile) for Azure cloud.

 ## Video Demonstration

 `video: title: "azure-cluster-creation": ./cluster-creation-videos/azure.mp4`

-## How to Deploy an Azure Cluster in Palette Console
+## Deploy an Azure Cluster with Palette

 The following steps need to be performed to provision a new Azure cluster: